tm-LBenson/AWS-Slides/_posts/2024-1-5-section-10-lesson-5.md

 - **Application Migration**: Ideal for organizations looking to migrate their existing on-premises applications to the cloud without changing the application code that depends on specific messaging protocols.
 - **Complex Messaging Patterns**: Well-suited for applications requiring complex routing, filtering, and transformation capabilities that are native to brokers like ActiveMQ and RabbitMQ.

 Amazon MQ fills a critical niche for enterprises that rely on traditional messaging brokers and are looking to transition their operations to the cloud with minimal disruption.
-Understanding when to use Amazon MQ versus other AWS messaging services like SQS and SNS is crucial for architects and developers designing modern, scalable cloud architectures.
+Understanding when to use Amazon MQ versus other AWS messaging services like SQS and SNS is important for architects and developers designing modern, scalable cloud architectures.

 ---